Dadua: Biography

-Rise to infamy

 After his release, Dadua joined the ranks of Raja Ragoli, where he learned the trade from Gaya Kurmi, the gang's co-leader, who is regarded as a major factor behind Dadua's rise.

 In 1983, Raja was killed and Gaya Kurmi surrendered, leaving the gang jointly headed by Suraj Bhan and Dadua.
 Suraj Bhan was arrested a year later and Dadua formed his own gang at the insistence of Gaya Kurmi.

-Dadua led the massacre in Ramu ka Purwa where he executed nine people on 20 June 1986; he suspected one of the victims, Shambhu Singh, to be a police informer.
+Dadua led the massacre in Ramu ka Purwa where he executed nine people on 20 June 1986; he suspected one of the victims to be a police informer.

-Dadua's gang include headmen in as many as 500 villages, and his influence extended to 10 assembly segments.
-In the years before his death he tried to bring his family into mainstream politics.

-He came to known as "Veerappan of Bundelkhand" and became the identity of terror in the region.
+He came to be known as "Veerappan of Bundelkhand" and terrorized the region.